qaisjp/go-discord-irc/README.md

 as per usual.
 - The `Discord -> IRC` side of things is a little different.
 On connect, this bot will join the server with the `~d`, and spawn additional connections for each online person in the Discord.
+- Supports bidirectional PMs

 ## Gotchas

 Things to keep in mind in terms of functionality:

 - This does not work with private IRC/Discord channels (yet)
+- **DO NOT USE THE SAME DISCORD BOT (API KEY) ACROSS MULTIPLE GUILDS (SERVERS).
+SUPPORT FOR THIS WILL COME SOON.
+YOU RISK PMs BEING LEAKED**

 It's built with configuration in mind, but may need a little bit of tweaking for it to work for you: